eelin9763/PhotoAlbum/README.md

 # Photoalbum
-Hello, this technical showcase is to display the title and photo ids in a photo album.
+Hello, this LT technical showcase is to display the title and photo ids in a photo album.
 The photos are available at "(https://jsonplaceholder.typicode.com/photos)."

 I used the fetch api to display json data in an html file.